Why Natives?

 -

-Natives are easier to grow!
-There are many natives that are adaptable to a wide range of conditions. many natives have tap roots which allow the plant to access deep moisture during periods of drought.
-Once your native plants are established they will take care of themselves.
+Natives are easy to grow!
+There are many natives that are adaptable to a wide range of conditions.
+Many natives have tap roots which allow the plant to access deep moisture during periods of drought.
+Once your native plants are established, they will take care of themselves.
 No need to fertilize!

 -